kildealab/HNGeoNatomyX/README.md

 ## Usage
 ### Data Format
 Patient medical images (CT sims and CBCTs) were stored using the [dicoPATH](https://github.com/kildealab/dicoPATH) script.
 The data must be stored in the following format to streamline the use of the code.
+Each patient directory contains the CT simulation (planning medical image) and the CBCT images per treatment fraction.
+Each folder  stores the associated DICOM files and RT structure (RS dicom) file.

 <pre> /path/to/patient/directories/
 ├── 📁patient ID 1